What is a Spinal Cord Injury?

 Spinal Cord Injury Overview

-results in a loss or impaired function causing reduced mobility
+A spinal cord injury (SCI) is caused by damage or trauma to the spinal cord that results in a loss or impaired function causing reduced mobility or sensation.

-vertebrae are stabilised.
+It is possible for a person to "break their back or neck" yet not sustain a spinal cord injury as long as only the bones (the vertebrae) around the spinal cord are damaged, but the spinal cord is not affected.
+In such cases the person may not experience paralysis after the affected vertebrae are stabilised.
 Fractured vertebrae and dislocated vertebrae can be stabilised using surgical management such as traction, vertebral fusion, fixation using titanium plates or rods and for less severe fractures of the vertebra bed rest.

 What is the Spinal Cord?